Antari-yan/Introduction-Container/README.md

 This repository is intended as a short introduction into what containers are, how to run and manage them and the concept of packaging software and its dependencies into a single portable unit.
 It also covers tools like [Podman](https://podman.io/) and [Docker](https://www.docker.com/), as well as touching on [Kubernetes](https://kubernetes.io/)(K8s).

-Anywhere the commands for Podman and Docker overlap the variable `CR` will be used, an easy way to set it is with `OCI=$(command -v podman || command -v docker)`, which selects either `podman` or `docker`, depending on what is installed.
+Anywhere the commands for Podman and Docker overlap the variable `CR` will be used, an easy way to set it is with `CR=$(command -v podman || command -v docker)`, which selects either `podman` or `docker`, depending on what is installed.

 ## Setup
 All examples are provided for `Podman` and the `Docker Engine`(Docker CE).